hyperswine/projects/docs/base/spectre-system.md

 How does spectre work exactly?

-First, we start with a concept known as an "executor".
+The central concept is the executor.
 An executor is a hardware unit whose job is to execute a `function`.
-We also have something known as an array executor.
+We also have something known as an array executor of a certain size, e.g. 4096 bits.
 An array executor can be seen as an SIMD unit.
-Finally we have accelerator type executors for rapid, low latency SHA-256 and etc. This is for Spectre-U; for Spectre-S, we optimise instead for higher throughput.
+Finally we have accelerator type executors for rapid, low latency SHA-256 and etc. This is for Spectre-U; for Spectre-S, we may instead optimise for higher throughput.

 :::tip
 The three main types of executors:

 - I-type executors
 - D-type SIMD/T executors
-- A-tpye executors
+- A-type executors
 :::

 A spectre instruction targets a specific executor.
 It first gets decoded in decode stage 1 and placed into queue stage 1.
 There it is dequeued to a chosen executor cluster.
 It is then decoded again and queued to execute in an available executor suited for it.